 Conclusion & Overall Mark ★★★★☆

 The Grand Ferdinand Vienna Sunday Brunch is brilliant: the food and beverage selection is as plentiful as it is tasty.
-The Grand étage restaurant offers plenty of natural light as well as a fantastic view of Vienna’s third and fourth districts.
+The Grand étage restaurant offers lots of natural light as well as a fantastic view of Vienna’s third and fourth districts.